SAMtools count

 [View full source code on GitHub](https://github.com/dnanexus/dnanexus-example-applets/tree/master/Tutorials/bash/samtools_count)

 For bash scripts, inputs to a job execution become environment variables.
-The inputs from the dxapp.json file are formatted as shown below:
+The inputs from the `dxapp.json` file are formatted as shown in the following example:

 {